liaoherui/VirStrain/README.md

 ![VirStrain Report](https://github.com/liaoherui/VirStrain/blob/main/Output_fmt/report_simulate.png)

-Explaination about the four heads in the output of VirStrain Head    |	Description
+Explaination about the four headers in the output of VirStrain Head    |	Description
 ------------ | -------------
 Most Possible strains | The most possible strain in the sequencing data detected by VirStrain.<BR/>(The strains with highest Vscore in the first iteraition.)